WasteExpo is part of the Informa Markets Division of Informa PLC

 This workshop will help any municipality, business, educational institution, or commercial entity that generates food scraps and currently sends it to landfill or incineration.
 The process will be shown to be easy, concise and compliant with all municipal or state regulations.

-Workshop Leaders: Richard Anthony, Richard Anthony Associates, VP, ZWUSA and Chair, Zero Waste International Alliance, Christienne de Tournay, Zero Waste Consultant, and Laura Anthony, President, Zero Waste San Diego
+Instructors: Richard Anthony, Vice President, ZWUSA and Ruth Abbe, Chair, Zero Waste International Alliance and President, Zero Waste USA.

 Attendees will learn: